UnifiedPaymentSolutions/googlepay-rn-bridge/README.md

 ### SDK Mode

-API keys are stored in the app.
+API keys are stored in the app, no back-end service needed

 Use GooglePayButton with SDK configuration: